 - If you have fish, reptiles, birds, or other animals in cages or tanks, attach the cages or tanks to the wall using brackets so that they do not fall on your child.

-Dogs get excited, aggressive, and/or anxious if a child is running, waving his hands, getting excited, jumping, screaming, or shrieking.
+Dogs get excited, aggressive, and/or anxious if a child is running, waving their hands, getting excited, jumping, screaming, or shrieking.
 Hugs and kisses can also feel threatening to pets.
 Hugs and kisses can cause your baby to be bitten in the face or neck.

 Teach your child to be still around dogs:

-- that he does not know
+- that they do not know

-- that are chasing him
+- that are chasing them